MathStuff/Matrices/README.md

 #Creates a 3x5 matrix with elements uniformly distributed in the range from 10 to 25
 B = Matrix([3,5],ranged=[10,25])

-#Create a 6x6 square matrix filled with random integer number in the default range: [0,1]
+#Create a 6x6 square matrix filled with random integer numbers in the default range: [0,1]
 E = Matrix(6,dtype="integer")

 #Create a 200x5 matrix using Gauss distribution with mean=50 and standard deviation=10